Dale Earnhardt, Inc.: Car No. 8 History

-On September 12, DEI announced Mark Martin and Aric Almirola as co-drivers of the No. 8 U.S. Army-sponsored Chevrolet with crew chief Tony Gibson for the 2008 season, both finishing 28th and 42nd in points respectively.
-Martin left DEI after the 2008 season to replace Casey Mears in the No. 5 Kellogg's/Carquest-sponsored Chevrolet and join Dale Jr. at Hendrick Motorsports.
-In 2009, the Army withdrew their support in favor of Ryan Newman's No. 39 car at Stewart-Haas Racing.
+On September 12, DEI announced Mark Martin and Aric Almirola as co-drivers of the No. 8 U.S. Army Chevrolet with crew chief Tony Gibson for the 2008 season, both finishing 28th and 42nd in points respectively.
+Martin left DEI after the 2008 season to replace Casey Mears in the No. 5 Kellogg's/Carquest Chevrolet and join Dale Jr. at Hendrick Motorsports.
+In 2009, the Army withdrew their support in favor of Ryan Newman's No. 39 car at Stewart–Haas Racing.

-Almirola was engaged to drive the No. 8 Guitar Hero World Tour-sponsored Chevrolet for the full 2009 season but the sponsorship lasted only four races.
+Almirola was engaged to drive the No. 8 Guitar Hero World Tour Chevrolet for the full 2009 season but the sponsorship lasted only four races.
 Following the 2009 Samsung 500 at Texas, Earnhardt Ganassi Racing announced that the operations of the No. 8 team were being suspended indefinitely due to a lack of sponsorship (which had been operating on a race to race basis).
 Almirola sued Earnhardt Ganassi Racing but the matter was settled out of court.
 Crew chief Doug Randolph would depart and join Richard Childress Racing for the remainder of 2009, while Almirola joined Billy Ballew Motorsports for 16 races in the 2009 NASCAR Camping World Truck Series.